 Capital One Arena in Washington, DC

 Washington, DC legalized sports betting relatively recently.
-And in late July 2020, a makeshift William Hill retail sportsbook opened in Capital One Arena, which is home to the NBA’s Washington Wizards, the NHL’s Washington Capitals, and the WNBA’s Washington Mystics.
+A Caesars Sportsbook by William Hill retail sportsbook opened in Capital One Arena, which is home to the NBA’s Washington Wizards, the NHL’s Washington Capitals, and the WNBA’s Washington Mystics.

 Simply visit their lobby between 11 AM to 11 PM to place bets using the sports betting kiosks.
 In September 2020 alone, this brought in $22 million worth of sports wagers, so you should probably expect to wait a few minutes for a machine.